The LSAT writing sample exercise takes only 35 minutes and is administered once you complete the regular four sections of the test.

 Here the answer is: “probably not, but you never know”.
 After you finish the exercise, your sample will be photocopied (or sent as a computer file) and forwarded to the colleges of your choice, along with your actual LSAT score.

-A word of caution: even if the writing task doesn’t count to your score, don’t completely ignore it.
+A word of caution: even if the writing task doesn’t contribute to your score, don’t completely ignore it.
 If someone actually reads it and finds out that you’re not serious, you may lose your chance to join a top college.

 Tip 3 – Can you actually skip the writing sample part?